English Français

 }

-As discussed previously, this function shows that one might be aware of the way the inputs are organised.
+As discussed previously, the function assumes that the user is aware of the input order.
 In this case, the parameter to be calibrated () comes first while the varying inputs ( and ) come later.
 The first lines of all examples should look like this

 # Name of the input reference file